nbicocchi/learn-java-core/assets/slides/E1 - Java From Functions to Classes.md

-# Java From Functions to Objects
+# Java From Functions to Classes

 In this chapter we will introduce **object-oriented programming**, emphasizing the elements that distinguish it from the procedural approach.

----

-# Why OOP?

 ### The present
 ![](images/intro-the-present.png)